Trinity River Alligator Gar Fishing | Garzilla Guide Service

 Middle Trinity

-Our home water.
-Bubba is based here, and most of our 41 IGFA records were set on this stretch.
-Slow, deep, and the highest concentration of trophy-class gar of any reach on the river.
-International clients typically fish here.
+Where Bubba is based and where most of our 41 records were set.
+The highest concentration of trophy-class gar on the river.
+International clients fish here.

 Lower Trinity

-Below Lake Livingston the Trinity widens and slows further, with massive holes and seasonal current breaks holding record-class fish year after year.
-Our Houston-area guides — Cody, Dalton, Lance, and Justin — work this stretch.
+Below Lake Livingston the river widens and slows, with massive holes and current breaks holding record-class fish year after year.
+Worked by our Houston-side guides.

-Most first-time visitors are surprised by what a normal day on the Trinity actually looks like.
-Here is what our guides see year over year.
+Most first-timers are surprised by what a normal day looks like.
+Here's what our guides see, year over year — and where in the river column the fish live.

-Bread-and-butter fish on a typical six-hour Trinity trip.
+Bread-and-butter fish on a typical six-hour trip.
 Strong, prehistoric, photo-worthy.
-You'll likely land several in a day.
+You'll likely land several.

-Show up most weeks during the April through September season.
-Many of our clients land their first triple-digit gar on their first trip with us.
+Show up most weeks in season.
+Plenty of our clients land their first triple-digit gar on their very first trip.

 The fish that made the Trinity famous.
-Multiple 200+ pound alligator gar landed by our clients every year.
-Our IGFA records were set with fish in this class.
+Multiple 200+ pounders landed by our clients every year — the class our IGFA records came from.

-We cannot guarantee a specific size — no honest guide can.
-What we can guarantee, and have for 19 years, is that you will encounter and have legitimate shots at trophy alligator gar on every trip.
-That is why we have 258+ five-star reviews.
+We can't promise a specific size — no honest guide can.
+What we guarantee, and have for 19 years, is that you'll encounter and get real shots at trophy alligator gar on every trip.
+It's why we have 258+ five-star reviews.

 When to Book

 Active gar season runs April through September.
-Within that window, here is how the year shapes up.
+Here's how the year shapes up.

 Spring

-Water climbs into the 70s.
-Fish are aggressive after winter.
-Fewer crowds, easier booking.
-Great for first-time visitors.
+Water climbs into the 70s, fish aggressive after winter.
+Fewer crowds, easier dates.
+Great for first-timers.

 Peak